How is climate change affecting the emergence and transmission of infectious diseases, and how can we become more resilient to these outbreaks?

 Funded by: Horizon Europe Guarantee

-The project directly addresses the impact of climate change on infectious diseases and proposes solutions to increase resilience.
+The project specifically addresses the impact of climate change on infectious diseases and proposes tools for resilience.

 Climate change is one of several drivers of recurrent outbreaks and geographical range expansion of zoonotic infectious diseases in Europe.
 Policy and decision-makers need tailored monitoring of climate-induced disease r...